RenqiChen/The_Crop/README.md

 ### Code

-The codes for the prompts of seed dataset are released in ./Code/prompt.
+The codes for the prompts of Crop dataset are released in ./Code/prompt.

 (1) Single-turn dialogue: